dee-me-tree-or-love/happy-and-alex-typed-lukcal/README.md

 ### Toolkit usage

-> 🏗️ NB: the toolkit is still in development, so the output is not the best,
+> 🏗️ NB: the toolkit is still in development, so the output may not be the most
-> all suggestions are very welcome!
+> readable, and all suggestions are very welcome!

 #### Evaluation